solita/blackhat-python/README.md

 * For fuzzing, [Radamsa](https://github.com/aoh/radamsa) is nice.
 See [Swissfuzz](https://github.com/ouspg/swissfuzz) and [Heartbreaker](https://github.com/lokori/heartbreaker) for Python interfacing.
 * [SecLists](https://github.com/danielmiessler/SecLists) contains very useful lists for usernames, parameters and other things.
 Use them as input for your scripts.
 * [rlwrap](https://linux.die.net/man/1/rlwrap) is a nice utility that really enchances your forward shell experience.
+* [pwntools](http://docs.pwntools.com/en/stable/index.html) can be handy if you want to manipulate and play with binary executables.

 # The tasks